sw08-06/model/README.md

 6. Ratio to split the data into training and validation datasets

 If the script is rerun, a new folder is created with the frames, ensuring previously created frames are not overwritten.

-### Preprocessing
-The `data_preprocessing.py` script applies preprocessing to the raw WESAD dataset and saves the preprocessed data in a new directory.
-To use the script, provide the following:
-1. Path to the WESAD dataset
-2. Data types
-3. Sampling frequencies of the data types
-3. Preprocessing functions to be applied

-The script allows for flexible preprocessing method application through partial function application.
-Each data type can have a list of preprocessing functions associated with it.
-Some preprocessing methods are specified in `data_processing\preprocessing_methods.py` file, however, other methods can also be applied.
-The preprocessed files are saved in the exact same structure as the original WESAD dataset, allowing for using the `data_partitioning.py` script on the preprocessed data.
-If the script is rerun, a new folder is created with the data, ensuring previously created data is not overwritten.

 ## Model Training
 The `training.py` is responsible for training machine learning models.
 This script automates the training process, making it easier to experiment with different model architectures and training configurations.
 It leverages pre-defined model architectures from `model_training\architectures.py`.